Szymon-Czuszek/Python-Riddles/README.md

 ```

 **Solution**
-The implementation of the rev_word function can be found in the file **.
+The implementation of the rev_word function can be found in the file *Sentence Reversal.py*.

 Feel free to incorporate and adapt this function into your projects as needed.